AryanKatiyar9/BitbyBit/README.md

   - **Solution:** Check your internet connection or try clearing your browser cache.
 If that doesn't work, use a different browser.

 - **🔒 Team Members Can’t Access Materials**
   - **Solution:** Double-check that the correct permissions are set for each file or material.
 Make sure everyone has access to what they need.
+Upload the issues in the issue Tab.

 - **⚡ Real-time Collaboration Not Working**
   - **Solution:** Refresh your browser or check for updates to the platform.
 If problems persist, reach out to our support team.